cloud-carbon-footprint/cloud-carbon-footprint/.github/PULL_REQUEST_TEMPLATE.md

 Contributors guide: https://github.com/ThoughtWorks-Cleantech/cloud-carbon-footprint/blob/trunk/CONTRIBUTING.md
 -->
-Write a brief but concise description of the changes you have made while also making sure to **link the relevant issue number to this PR**
+Write a brief but concise description of the changes you have made while also making sure to **link the relevant issue number to this PR** *( e.g. fixes #ISSUE-NUMBER - optional short description)*

 ## Checklist
 <!-- Remove items that do not apply.
 For completed items, change [ ] to [x]. -->